AdobeDocs/commerce-operations.en/help/configuration/cache/config-varnish-server.md

 ## Verify HTTP response headers

-Now you can verify that Varnish is serving pages by looking at [HTML](https://glossary.magento.com/html) response headers returned from any Magento page.
+Now you can verify that Varnish is serving pages by looking at [HTML](https://glossary.magento.com/html) response headers returned from any page.

-Before you can look at headers, you must set Magento for developer mode.
-There are several ways to do it, the simplest of which is to modify `.htaccess` in the Magento 2 root.
+Before you can look at headers, you must set Commerce for developer mode.
+There are several ways to do it, the simplest of which is to modify `.htaccess` in the Commerce application root.
 You can also use the [`magento deploy:mode:set`](../cli/set-mode.md) command.

-### Set Magento for developer mode
+### Set Commerce for developer mode

-To set Magento for developer mode, use the [`magento deploy:mode:set`](../cli/set-mode.md#change-to-developer-mode) command.
+To set Commerce for developer mode, use the [`magento deploy:mode:set`](../cli/set-mode.md#change-to-developer-mode) command.

 ### Look at the Varnish log

-Make sure Varnish is running then enter the following command on the Varnish server:
+Make sure that Varnish is running then enter the following command on the Varnish server:

 ```bash
 varnishlog
 ```

-In a web browser, go to any Magento 2 page.
+In a web browser, go to any Commerce page.

 A long list of response headers display in your command prompt window.
 Look for headers like the following: